trinodb/trino-go-client/README.md

 * `json.Number` for any numeric Trino types
 * `[]interface{}` for Trino arrays
 * `map[string]interface{}` for Trino maps
-* `string` for other Trino types, as character, date, time, or timestamp
+* `string` for other Trino types, as character, date, time, varbinary or timestamp

+**It should be noted that varbinary will be encoded using base64**

 ## License